Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Applications

 \subsection{Bandwidth}

-In this subsection, we discuss the XNLP-completeness problem of the {\sc Bandwidth} problem.
-The question where the parameterized complexity of {\sc Bandwidth} lies was actually the starting point for the investigations whose outcome is reported in this paper; with the main result of this subsection (Corollary~\ref{corollary:bandwidthcaterpillars}) we answer a question that was asked over a quarter of a century ago.
+In this subsection, we discuss the $\XNLP$-completeness problem of the {\sc Bandwidth} problem.
+The question where the parameterized complexity of {\sc Bandwidth} lies was actually the starting point for the investigations whose outcome is reported in this paper; with the main result of this subsection (Theorem~\ref{theorem:bandwidth}) we answer a question that was asked over a quarter of a century ago.

-In the {\sc Bandwidth} problem, we are given a graph $G=(V,E)$ and an integer $k$ and ask if there is a bijection $f: V \rightarrow [1,|V|]$ such that for all $\{v,w\}\in E$: $|f(v)-f(w)|\leq k$.
+In the {\sc Bandwidth} problem, we ask if the bandwidth of a given graph $G$ is at most $k$.
 The problem models the question to permute rows and columns of a symmetric matrix, such that all non-zero entries are at a small `band' along the main diagonal.
-Already in 1976, the problem was shown to be NP-complete by Papadimitriou~\cite{Papadimitriou76}.
+Already in 1976, the problem was shown to be $\NP$-complete by Papadimitriou~\cite{Papadimitriou76}.
 Later, several special cases were shown to be hard; these include caterpillars with hairs of length at most three \cite{Monien86}.
 A \textit{caterpillar} is a tree where all vertices of degree at least three are on a common path; the \textit{hairs} are the paths attached to this main path.

 We are interested in the parameterized variant of the problem, where the target bandwidth is the parameter:

 \begin{verse} {\sc Bandwidth}\\ {\bf Given}: Integer $k$, undirected graph $G=(V,E)$\\ {\bf Parameter}: $k$\\ {\bf Question}: Is there a bijection $f:V \rightarrow [1,|V|]$ such that for all edges $\{v,w\}\in E$: $|f(v)-f(w)|\leq k$? \end{verse}